 East Fork Ikalukrok Creek is a clear water system that joins with Ikalukrok Creek just downstream of the sample site (Figures 1 and 41).
 Only one spring water sample exceeded acute chronic criteria for cadmium, lead, and zinc (Weber Scannell and Ott 2006).
 The pH was near neutral and ranged from 6.6 to 8.5 with lower values in early spring during snowmelt.
-Water has moderately high hardness (median 130 mg/L) and alkalinity (median 117 mg/L), which is typical of a calciumbicarbonate dominated system (Weber Scannell and Ott 2006).
+Water has moderately high hardness (median 130 mg/L) and alkalinity (median 117 mg/L), which is typical of a calcium-bicarbonate dominated system (Weber Scannell and Ott 2006).
 Extensive aufeis occurs in the canyon-like area above the sample site.

 Figure 41.
-Drift nets in East Fork Ikalukrok Creek, 2018.
+Sample site on East Fork Ikalukrok Creek, 7/10/2020.

-Chlorophyll-a concentrations were high in East Fork Ikalukrok Creek in most years, ranging from 0.57 mg/m2 in 2019 to 7.36 mg/m2 in 2002 (Figure 42).
-As measured by chlorophyll-a concentration, East Fork Ikalukrok Creek is generally one of the more highly productive sites.
+Chlorophyll-a concentrations were high in East Fork Ikalukrok Creek in most years, ranging from 0.95 mg/m^2 in 2020 to 7.36 mg/m2 in 2002 (Figure 41).
+As measured by chlorophyll-a concentration, East Fork Ikalukrok Creek is generally one of the more highly productive sites in the upper Ikalukrok drainage.